Shlok-2006/Retrieval-Augmented-Generation-Document-QA-System/README.md

 ---

-## ⚠️ Note: The backend (FastAPI, FAISS, embeddings, and LLM inference) is intended to run locally due to ML dependencies and is not deployed publicly; the frontend is hosted via GitHub Pages for UI demonstration.
+### ⚠️ Note: The backend (FastAPI, FAISS, embeddings, and LLM inference) is intended to run locally due to ML dependencies and is not deployed publicly.
+## The frontend is hosted via GitHub Pages for UI demonstration.